GaloisInc/TAMBA/DynamicEnforcement.markdown

-% Notes on the paper 'Dynamic Enforcement of Knowledge-based Security Policies'
+% Notes on the paper 'Dynamic Enforcement of Knowledge-based Security Policies': Part 1
 % JMCT

 General Idea